SpectacularSoftware/Parked/README.md

 # Parked
-The page displayed on a parked site.
+A simple web page to display on parked domains.